2022 exemption applications due at WCAD by April 30

 Applications for the 2022 historic tax exemption are due at the Williamson County Appraisal District (WCAD) by April 30, 2022.
 The form may be downloaded from the WCAD Forms page (under “exemption applications”).
 If you are unsure about some of the form fields, refer to our Form 50-122 instructions.

 Staff will schedule an inspection after the application is received from WCAD.
-Inspection reports for the 2020 exemptions were distributed with the notification letters last July, with instructions that issues in the report must be addressed by April 30, 2021 to be eligible for the 2021 tax exemption.
+Inspection reports for the 2021 exemptions were distributed with the notification letters last July, with instructions that issues in the report must be addressed by April 30 to be eligible for the 2022 tax exemption.
 If the 2022 inspection indicates unaddressed items from 2021, applicants may address the Historic Preservation Commission (HPC) at its May meeting , when it will review all exemption applications and make its recommendation.
 Please contact Kerstin Harding at email@example.com if:

 - You have questions about the status of your 2021 maintenance report.

 - Your project requires a Certificate of Appropriateness.